Ebbabire/react-tabs-challenge/README.md

 - **Custom Caching**: Data fetched for each tab is stored in a cache to avoid redundant network requests and improve performance.
 - **State Management with Custom Data Provider**: Global state and cache management are handled through a custom provider, making data accessible across components.
+- **Use the search param to manage the active tab state**:Used `useSearchParams` hook form `react-router-dom` so that the tabs function based on the URL's search parameters, enabling easy sharing and bookmarking of specific tabs!.
 - **Dynamic Data Loading**: Data is fetched only when a tab is clicked, minimizing initial load times and enhancing user experience.
 - **JSONPlaceholder Dummy API**: Due to CORS issues with the provided loripsum.net API, the JSONPlaceholder API was used as a replacement to fetch mock data.